fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/rules/9_old/Mid Across 3 Impair Determined.svg" width="4" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/rules/9_old/Mid Across 3 Impair Determined 2.svg" width="3" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/rules/9_old/Double C-Shape.svg" width="3" />

 There are three more black fields in the area than white, so there is not enough vertical distance for entering and exiting that many times.<br />
-The straight-to-side algorithm has to be rotated upwards, so we get this:
+The straight-to-side algorithm has to be rotated upwards and mirrored, so we get this:

 <img align="top" src="References/4pair up.svg" width="2" />